fgerick/4dearth/content/data/2309_updated_gvo.md

 Each GVO file includes values for observed field, core field (with estimates of magnetospheric and ionospheric fields removed) and SV (from annual difference of the core field data).
 The file format follows the Swarm Geomagnetic Virtual Observatories Product Definition, Rev.2B, SW-DS-DTU-GS-004_2-1_GVO_PDD.
 See [Hammer et al. (2021)](http://localhost:1313/4dearth/publications/#2021) for full details of the GVO processing algorithm.
 Further specific details regarding this update are found in the README file in the zipped folder.

-Contact: Chris Finlay at cfinlay at space.dtu.dk
+Contact: Chris Finlay, cfinlay at space.dtu.dk